Sakimori/matteo-the-prestige/README.md

   -	This command has fuzzy search so you don't need to type the full name of the team as long as you give enough to identify the team you're looking for.
 - m;randomgame
   - Starts a 9-inning game between 2 entirely random teams.
 Embrace chaos!
-#### Tournament commands:
+#### Tournament Commands:
 - m;starttournament --rounddelay #, --bestof #, --finalsbestof #
   - Starts a randomly seeded tournament with the provided teams, automatically adding byes as necessary.
 All series have a 5 minute break between games.
 The current default format is best of 5 until the finals which are best of 7 but this can be adjusted by adding the bestof and finalsbestof flags.
   - The --rounddelay is optional, if used, # must be between 1 and 120 and it'll set the delay between rounds to be # minutes.
 If not included it will default to 10.
   - Use this command at the top of a list with entries separated by new lines:
     - The name of the tournament.
 	- The name of each participating team on its own line.
-#### Obl commands:
+#### OBL Commands:
 - m;oblhelp
-  - Shows the explanation for what the obl is and how to participate.
+  - Shows the explanation for what the OBL is and how to participate.
 - m;oblteam [team name]
   - Displays a team's rank, current OBL points, and current bounty board.
 - m;oblrival [team name] [rival team]
-  - Sets your team's obl rival, this can be changed at any time and requires ownership. your rival is purely cosmetic but will show on your team card and be marked with a special marker if they're on your list of opponents. each team needs to be on a new line below the command.
+  - Sets your team's OBL rival, this can be changed at any time and requires ownership. your rival is purely cosmetic but will show on your team card and be marked with a special marker if they're on your list of opponents.
+Each team needs to be on a new line below the command.
 - m;oblwins [team name]
-  - Displays a trophy case with all teams that the given team has won points off of.
+  - Displays a trophy case with all teams that the given team has won points from.
 - m;oblstandings
-  - Displays the 15 teams with the most obl points in this meta-season.
+  - Displays the 15 teams with the most OBL points in this meta-season.
-#### League commands
+#### League Commands
 - All of these commands are for leagues that have already been started.
 To start a league, click the 'create a league' button on the website and fill out the info for your league there, then use the m;claimleague command in discord to set yourself as the owner.
-- Commissioner commands (all of these except for m;claimleague require ownership of the specified league):
+- Commissioner Commands (all of these except for m;claimleague require ownership of the specified league):
   - m;claimleague [league name]
     - Sets yourself as the owner of an unclaimed league created on the website.
 Make sure to do this as soon as possible since if someone does this before you, you will not have access to the league.
   - m;addleagueowner [league name]